St. Petersburg Drug Trafficking Defense Attorney

 Pinellas County drug trafficking defense law firm provides aggressive legal representation

-All drug charges are serious, but drug trafficking convictions carry the longest prison terms and most substantial fines.
+Under Florida law, drug trafficking occurs when someone “knowingly sells, purchases, manufactures, delivers, or brings into this state, or who is knowingly in actual or constructive possession of” an excess amount of a controlled substance.
+Trafficking convictions carry the longest prison terms and most substantial fines of any drug crimes.
 The most egregious drug trafficking violations are capital offenses that can lead to life imprisonment or punishment by death.
 But even lesser drug trafficking charges result in a minimum of three to 25 years in prison if convicted.
 When the stakes are so high, your legal defense is of the utmost importance.
-At the law office of Joseph Montrone, Jr., P.A., I defend clients in all types of drug cases.
-As a former prosecutor in the Largo area, I have a window into the nature of law enforcement and the tactics and strategies used by those intent on sending you to prison.
-Anyone charged with drug trafficking needs the immediate assistance of a seasoned criminal defense attorney who can forcefully defend their rights.
+At Joseph Montrone, Jr., P.A. in St. Petersburg, I defend clients in all types of drug cases.
+If you’re charged with trafficking, you are in extreme jeopardy of extended prison time.
+You need immediate assistance from a seasoned criminal defense attorney, and I am ready to defend your rights.